 Our solution shows that splitting program in code blocks transmitted via network by a trusted server is a suitable and low-cost software protection that can be useful in defending software programs from reverse-engineering.
 Our protection creates problems for common reverse engineering tools and makes the code comprehension task more difficult for the attacker.
-By making reverseengineering more difficult, this technique can help to not disclose proprietary code to competitors.
-Further research will be devoted to integrate program splitting with other techniques like selfmodifying code and remote attestation in order to integrate tamper-detection techniques to improve the level of protection; furthermore we plan to evaluate the increased effort necessary to reverse engineer a binary-obfuscated program (with respect to the effort necessary for a non-obfuscated one) by means of empirical experiments, extending a previous work [8] made on source-code obfuscation.
+By making reverse-engineering more difficult, this technique can help not disclosing proprietary code to competitors.
+Further research will be devoted to integrate program splitting with other techniques like selfmodifying code and remote attestation in order to integrate tamper-detection techniques to improve the level of protection; furthermore we plan to empirically evaluate whether our binary obfuscation will present any particular level of difficulty to a reverse engineer by means of empirical experiments.